 Guppies are probably the type of fish I’ve kept for the most extended period.
 Over the years, I had great success in growing and breeding them.
 However, once in a while, I noticed that they appear white, gradually losing their colors.
 Since I got worried about the phenomenon, I began researching the topic quite extensively.

-As we move forwards, I will elaborate on how to treat guppy fish that had turned white and how to prevent that phenomenon from recurring.
+As we move forward, I will elaborate on how to treat guppy fish that have turned white and how to prevent that phenomenon from recurring.
 Following these steps would ensure that your guppies live longer and healthier lives.